The information on this page is for students studying the following courses:

 Fines can be paid in person in The Hive or another Worcestershire library.

-If you have lost a University library item you will be charged a replacement fee of £25 for standard items, there may be an additional charge for other items.
+If you have lost an item, or your book is more than 90 days overdue you will be charged a replacement fee of £30 for standard items and £50 for more expensive items.
+There may be an additional charge for other items i.e items from the teaching collection or AV materials.
+We cannot accept replacement copies of lost items.

 If you do have an issue with fines or lost items please contact us as soon as possible at email@example.com.